tha-hammer/easy-video-share-vue/RAILWAY_DEPLOYMENT_STEPS.md

 2. Check browser console for any errors
 3. Try uploading a video to test the full pipeline

+### 2.5 Alternative: Static File Server (if preview server fails)

+If the Vite preview server continues to have issues, you can use the static file server approach:

+1. Rename `railway.static.json` to `railway.json`
+2. This will build the app and serve static files using `serve` package
+3. Redeploy the frontend project

 ## 🔧 **Step 3: Configure CORS (if needed)**

 If you encounter CORS errors, update your backend CORS settings in `backend/main.py`: